 - Discovery MAT recognises that there will be a number of disabled parents/carers of children within the school, and we work to try to ensure they are fully included in parents'/carers' activities.
-We also make sure that we hold parents'/carers' meetings in accessible areas. - When a child starts at the school we ask the parents/carers about their access needs and will then communicate in the required format e.g. audio tape, large print, telephone etc. Newsletters are available on the school's website.
+We also make sure that we hold parents'/carers' meetings in accessible areas. - When a child starts at the school we ask the parents/carers about their access needs and will then communicate in the required formate.g. audio tape, large print, telephone etc.